nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative-logic.md

 `Paracetamol 1g tablets`

-if using an AMP concept the name will also include the manufacturer.
+If using an AMP concept the name will be the AMP description which include the supplier name.
 The unit of measure associated with the strength may use an abbreviated term as this is part of the dm+d standard.

 `Paracetamol 1g tablets (Dawa Ltd)`